Ousmanbah10/AI-Fitness-Tracker-App/README.md

 A personalized fitness tracking web app built with Streamlit, Python, Google BigQuery, Auth0, and Gemini.
-This platform allows users to join fitness challenges, log their progress, and receive AI-powered insights to stay motivated and consistent.
+This platform allows users to join fitness challenges, log their progress, and receive AI-powered insights to stay motivated and consistent.A personalized fitness tracking web app built with Streamlit, Python, Google BigQuery, Auth0, and Gemini.
+Designed to help users join fitness challenges, track progress, and receive AI-powered insights to stay motivated and consistent.
+This project was developed as part of the Google Tech Exchange 2025 program, with a strong focus on cloud development, databases, and real-world AI integration.

 🚀 Features